MicrosoftDocs/well-architected/well-architected/cross-cutting-guides/flows.md

 ---
-title: Effective flow design in a workload
+title: Optimize workload design using flows
-description: Discover expert strategies for designing efficient flows within workloads.
-Learn about the importance of flow design, its iterative process, and best practices.
-Explore our guide to defining flows, identifying requirements, and building optimized, user-centric flows that align with reliability, security, and performance goals.
-Ideal for IT professionals and business analysts seeking to enhance operational efficiency and workload management.
+description:
 author: stephen-sumner
 ms.author: ssumner
 ms.date: 1/31/2024
 ms.topic: conceptual
 ---

-# Effective flow design in a workload
+# Optimize workload design using flows

+This article covers the targeted optimization of workloads using flows.
+Different components of a workload have varying requirements and levels of importance.
+By breaking a workload into flows, you can prioritize different parts of a workload and better align workload investments with the importance of each flow.

-This article provides guidance for designing flows in a workload.
-Flows allow you to prioritize critical parts of a workload without overinvesting in less critical parts.
-Proper flow design is a key component of a well-architected workload.
-Flow design has three primary steps: (1) define the flow, (2) identify flow requirements, (3) and build the flow. (*see figure 1*).
+This workload optimization process is iterative and involves three key steps: (1) define the flow structure within your workload, (2) define technical requirements, and (3) design the flow to meet the technical requirements (*see figure 1*).

-:::image type="content" source="./_images/flow-design-process.svg" alt-text="Diagram that shows a 3 step process with 7 actions.
+:::image type="content" source="./_images/flow-design-process.svg" alt-text="Diagram that shows a 3 step process with 5 actions.
 The first step is define the flow.
 To define the flow, you need to understand prerequisites and document the flow.
-The second step is to identify the flow requirements.
-To identify flow requirements, you need to identify the functional requirements and identify the technical requirements.
+The second step is to define the flow requirements.
+To define flow requirements, you need to establish technical targets.
 The third step is to build the flow.
-To build the flow, you need to follow flow design best practices and build and test the flow." lightbox="./_images/flow-design-process.svg" border="false"::: *Figure 1: The flow design process.*
+To build the flow, you need to follow flow design best practices and build and test the flow.
+There's an arrow from the build and test action back to the first action (understand prerequisites) that indicates iterations of this process." lightbox="./_images/flow-design-process.svg" border="false"::: *Figure 1: The process to optimize workloads using flows.*

+## Define the flow

+Before you can define flow requirements, you need to understand the business drivers for the flow.
+These are considered prerequisites.
+When you understanding the prerequisites, you start documenting the flow.

+### Understand the prerequisites

-Flows are sequences of actions that provide workload functionality.
+Flows are sequences of actions that support workload functionality.
 There are two primary types of flows: user flows and system flows.
 User flows determine user interactions.
 System flows determine communication between workload components.
-Despite the distinctions, you apply the same flow design process to any flow.
-Here's detailed guidance on designing flows:

-## Define the flow

-Defining flows is about understanding the need for a flow before you build it.
-The need should always derive from the needs of a business.
-You need understand the prerequisites of flow design and then document the flow based on the prerequisites.

-### Understand the prerequisites

-The prerequisites to defining a flow are understanding the business process and use case the flow supports (*see figure 2*).
-A business process is a series of actions (stages) that fulfill a business requirement.
-Flows determine the sequence a user or data takes to accomplish each stage of a business process.
-For example, selling products online is a business process.
-The stages in this business process might be listing the product online, receiving orders, and delivering the product.
+Flows support business processes and use cases.
+A workload consists of multiple use cases.
+You need to identify the business process and use case the flow supports before documenting a flow (*see figure 2*).

 :::image type="content" source="./_images/business-workload-process.svg" alt-text="Diagram that shows two boxes, stacked on top of each other.
 The top box represents a Business process with segments marked Stage 1, Stage 2, and Stage n, indicating a sequence of stages in the business process.
 From each stage, three vertical arrows point downward to a row of three squares representing different use cases.
 Each square is labeled with Use case, Use case 2, and Use case n respectively.
 Each square contains a unique flowchart with labeled flows Flow 1, Flow 2, and Flow n.
 The use cases are all part of a single Workload.
 Each stage of the business process is linked to a specific workload use case and each use case has its own flow." lightbox="./_images/business-workload-process.svg" border="false"::: *Figure 2: The relationship between business processes, use cases, flows, and workload.*

+#### Identify the business process

+A business process is a series of actions (stages) that fulfill a business requirement.
+Flows determine the sequence a user or data takes to accomplish each stage of a business process.
+For example, selling products online is a business process.
+The stages in this business process might be listing the product online, receiving orders, and delivering the product.

+#### Identify the use case

-From business processes, uses cases emerge.
-Each use case should support a stage in a business process.
-Use cases define the functional requirements of flows.
-A use case should include the following elements:
+A use case defines the functional requirements of a flow.
+You need to identify and understand the use case a flow supports before establishing the technical requirements of a flow.
+Each use case should support one stage in a business process (*see figure 2*).
+A use case should define the following attributes:

 - *Purpose*: Clearly articulate the tasks or objectives, like enabling online purchases.
-This clarity guides the functional design and sets clear goals.
+This clarity guides the functional design and sets clear goals for flow design.

 - *Criticality*: Assess the importance of the use case, ranging from routine to critical.
-This assessment aids in prioritizing and resource allocation, ensuring that critical operations receive appropriate focus and support.
+The value assigned to a use case informs the prioritization and design of the flow.
+High-value use cases might require enhanced error handling, performance tuning, or user experience considerations.

 - *Consumers*: Identify whether users (customers, staff) or system components are the primary consumers.
-This categorization (user flow or system flow) influences the design and interaction approach.
+This categorization determines whether its a user flow or system flow and influences the design.

-- *Events*: Define triggers or conditions that initiate and conclude the use case, outlining the operational scope.
+- *Events*: Define triggers or conditions that initiate and conclude the use case.
+These events define the flow's boundaries.

-- *Execution*: Understand operational frequency and variability to anticipate system load, guiding scalability and performance design.
+- *Execution*: Understand the operational frequency and variability of the use case to anticipate system load.
+You must design a flows to handle different execution scenarios.

-- *Dependencies*: Identify interdependencies with other use cases or components for seamless integration and risk management.
+- *Dependencies*: Identify interdependencies with other use cases for risk management.
+Recognizing a use case's dependencies aids in designing flows that integrate smoothly with other system parts.
+You need to ensure the availability of necessary inputs and compatibility of outputs with subsequent processes.

-### Document the flow definition
+### Document the flow

-Based on the use case, you should document the flow definition.
-The flow definition is an outline of each action in the flow.
-Ensure alignment with the use case's purpose and objectives.
-Outline decision-making criteria and resultant pathways within the flow.
-Identify interactions with other use cases or system components, ensuring smooth data exchange and integration.
-This flow definition serves as a blueprint for flow design and management.
+Use the use case to document the flow.
+You should outline or map each action you need in a flow.
+Capture decision criteria and pathways.
+Identify interactions with other use cases.
+This outline serves as a blueprint for flow design and management.

-You also need to capture basic information about the flow.
+You also need to capture business information about the flow.
 Make sure to include the following details in the flow documentation:

 - *Flow description*: A high-level description of the flow.